Superman (2025 film): Cast

 A superhero with wings and various melee weapons who is a Justice Gang member.
 She is reincarnated from an alien, retaining her memories and past trauma with a grumpy demeanor.
 Merced felt the self-awareness and comedic aspects of the film helped Hawkgirl "make light of [her] trauma".
 Merced's short height differentiates her from other DCU heroes.
 Merced felt that her role as Anya Corazón in the Sony's Spider-Man Universe (SSU) film Madame Web (2024) helped prepare her to play Hawkgirl, though she did not tell the Superman filmmakers about that role in case they did not want her to play both.

 Skyler Gisondo plays Jimmy Olsen, a boyish young photographer who is Clark and Lois's closest colleague, while Wendell Pierce plays Daily Planet editor-in-chief Perry White.
 Pierce said Perry is "always grumpy" because Luthor had an affair with Perry's wife, and Perry's second child may actually be Luthor's, so Perry's driving force is wanting to get back at Luthor.
 The actor asked his friends for information on the character because he did not read comic books growing up.
 Other staff at the Daily Planet include Beck Bennett as reporter Steve Lombard; Mikaela Hoover as columnist Cat Grant; and Christopher McDonald as reporter Ron Troupe.
 Pruitt Taylor Vince and Neva Howell respectively play Jonathan and Martha Kent, Clark's adoptive human parents, and studied tapes of drummer and radio personality Richard Christy's parents to develop their Kansan accents for the film.
 Bradley Cooper, who previously collaborated with Gunn on his Guardians of the Galaxy films (2014–2023), and Angela Sarafyan respectively portray Superman's Kryptonian parents Jor-El and Lara Lor-Van.
-Of the Superman robots who aide Superman at the Fortress of Solitude, prior Gunn collaborators Alan Tudyk, Michael Rooker, and Pom Klementieff respectively voice "Four" (later named Gary), "One", and "Five", with Grace Chan as the voice of "Twelve".
+Of the Superman robots who aid Superman at the Fortress of Solitude, prior Gunn collaborators Alan Tudyk, Michael Rooker, and Pom Klementieff respectively voice "Four" (later named Gary), "One", and "Five", with Grace Chan as the voice of "Twelve".
 Gunn's wife Jennifer Holland is the uncredited voice of another robot at the end of the film.
 Dinesh Thyagarajan plays Malik "Mali" Ali, a falafel cart vendor who supports Superman.
 Dog actor Jolene stood-in for the superpowered dog Krypto, whom Gunn described as a "not-so-good-good-boy".
 The character was primarily created with visual effects, and was modeled after Gunn's dog Ozu.